Maria Adams, Credit Cards Moderator

 @m_adams

 No, the Visa Black Card doesn’t exist anymore.
 The offer changed card networks and rebranded from Visa to Mastercard back in 2016.
 Only the rebranded version of the card – now the Mastercard® Black Card – is available to new applicants.
-This card is offered through a partnership between Barclays and the so-called Luxury Card brand – same as the Visa Black Card.
+This card is offered through a partnership between Barclays and the so-called Luxury Card brand – the same as the Visa Black Card.

 What You Need to Get the Mastercard® Black Card